tikv/tikv/docs/reference/configuration/storage-config.md

 - Default value: /tmp/tikv/store
 - Make sure that the data directory is moved before changing this configuration

-#### `scheduler-notify-capacity`

-- Specifies the Scheduler channel size
-- Default value: 10240
-- Do not set it too small, otherwise TiKV might crash
-- Do not set it too large, because it might consume more memory
-- Generally, you don’t need to adjust this configuration unless you are following trustworthy advice

 #### `scheduler-concurrency`

 - Specifies the number of slots of Scheduler’s latch, which controls concurrent write requests